 How many times have you acted on an assumption that turned out to be wrong?
 It happens all the time.
 Several weeks ago, in the early aftermath of the Marathon Bombing tragedy, I found myself believing that my younger brother, Dzhokhar Tsarnaev, was a solely victim of his brother’s violence.

 As I consider this mistaken belief through the lens of the Ladder of Inference, I see that in the “Pool of Data” (available to me as a resident in suburban Boston), were the reports from Dzhokar’s high school friends, who vouched for his good character.
 I “selected that data,” lent meaning to its significance, and came away with “assumptions” that led to my belief.

 We draw conclusions all the time, sometimes not even considering their origin until we run into misunderstandings.
 Consider your reaction if you see someone cross their arms and look abruptly away from you.
-You might conclude that they are disinterested, disrespectful, and decide cut them off from future communication.
-Alternatively, if you were to engage in a conversation and discuss the observations that led to your conclusions, you might uncover additional data, such as: they felt a cold breeze, crossed their arms because they were shivering and looked away to see is a window had been opened.
+You might conclude that they are disinterested, and disrespectful, and decide to cut them off from future communication.
+Alternatively, if you were to engage in a conversation and discuss the observations that led to your conclusions, you might uncover additional data, such as whether they felt a cold breeze, crossed their arms because they were shivering, and looked away to see if a window had been opened.

 Read more about the Ladder of Inference.